-- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 19.5 reflect the reduction of 4.0 frozen and unfunded positions and reinstated 1.5 positions from the FY 2018 Approved Operating Budget of 22.0. - Transfer of: - 1.5 Professional positions from Budget (0203). - 0.5 Professional position from Chief Academic Officer (0304). - 0.4 Support Staff position to Office of the Superintendent (0102). - 0.1 Professional position to Shared Accountability (0502). - Salaries and Wages increase to fund wages for teacher recruiting and hiring, to support teacher reimbursement and certification, and to support leave of absences and reflect a decrease in substitute wages. - Contracted Services, and Supplies and Materials reflect a reduction to constrain the budget in light of funding challenges. - Other Charges increase based on actual spending for classified advertisements in past years.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 19.5 reflect the reduction of 4.0 frozen and unfunded positions and reinstated 1.5 positions from the FY 2018 Approved Operating Budget of 22.0. - Transfer of 1.5 Professional positions from Budget (0203). - Transfer of a 0.5 Professional position from Chief Academic Officer (0304). - Transfer of a 0.4 Support Staff position to Office of the Superintendent (0102). - Transfer of a 0.1 Professional position to Shared Accountability (0502). - Salaries and Wages increase to fund wages for temporary interns for the Teachers for Tomorrow program, teacher recruiting and hiring, to support teacher reimbursement and certification, and to support leave of absences. - Contracted Services reflect a reduction to constrain the budget in light of funding challenges. - Other Charges increase based on actual spending for classified advertisements in past years.